Direct solution of linearized phonon Boltzmann equation¶

 Examples of command options are shown below using Si-PBE

 example.
+Irreducible

-Irreducible grid point indices are obtained by –wgp option:
+grid point indices are obtained by –wgp option

-and the grid point information is provided in
+and the grid point information is provided in ir_grid_points.yaml

-.
-All phonons on mesh grid points are saved
+on mesh grid points are saved by

-For distribution of ph-ph interaction strength calculation (see also Workload distribution):
+For distribution of ph-ph interaction strength calculation (see also Workload distribution)

 Here one temperature has to be specified but any one of temperatures is OK since ph-ph interaction strength computed here is assumed to be temperature independent.
 Then the computed ph-ph interaction strengths are read and used to compute collision matrix and lattice thermal conductivity at a temperature by